 Dewan Farooque Motors was incorporated in December 1998 and the company made agreements with South Korean automakers Hyundai and Kia to assemble and sell their vehicles in Pakistan.
 The plant built in rural Sindh’s Sujawal area at a cost of Rs 1.8 billion was completed in just 7 months.
 It was the first automobile manufacturing plant in the country to have robotic paint machines.

 The company started its operations with the launch of the Kia Classic (Pride-B) sedan and Santo Plus tallboy hatchback in the year 2000.
 After this, the company introduced the Spectra saloon and the first-generation Sportage SUV.
-While the Santro Plus was replaced by Santo Club which being a typical hatchback was more pleasing to the eyes compared to the Santro Plus which wasn’t well received by the public.
+While the Santro Plus was replaced by the Santo Club which being a typical hatchback was more pleasing to the eyes compared to the Santro Plus which wasn’t well received by the public.
 Furthermore, the Shehzore truck (Hyundai Porter) cemented its position as a trusted choice in the 1-ton commercial vehicle segment.

 Kia Sportage

 The Sportage first appeared in Pakistan in 1996 when Naya Daur Motors brought the SUV here alongside the Pride hatchback and Ceres 1-ton pickup truck.
-The Sportage brought by Naya Daur didn’t have a turbo engine, came without a bonnet scoop, roof rails, rear spoiler & door stickers, it had less protruded bumpers, had a relatively shorter wheelbase & length, and adorned a horizontally slatted radiator grille up front.
+The Sportage brought by Naya Daur didn’t have a turbo engine, came without a bonnet scoop, roof rails, rear spoiler & door stickers, had less protruded bumpers, had a relatively shorter wheelbase & length, and adorned a horizontally slatted radiator grille up front.

 Related: Remembering Nissan Sunny from the Past

-According to court filings, the company took over Rs 800 million as booking from 16,000 people and delivered only a few hundred vehicles before going bankrupt.
+According to court filings, the company took over Rs 800 million as bookings from 16,000 people and delivered only a few hundred vehicles before going bankrupt.
 The collected money was allegedly transferred outside Pakistan for the company’s other businesses.

-The Sportage launched by Dewan in Pakistan in the year 2022 (often referred to as Grand Sportage) became popular primarily due to the fact that it was the least expensive SUV in our market that was equipped with a proper 4WD system.
+The Sportage launched by Dewan in Pakistan in the year 2022 (often referred to as Grand Sportage) became popular primarily due to the fact that it was the least expensive SUV in our market and was equipped with a proper 4WD system.
 Plus, unlike the previously imported one, the Sportage by Dewan was assembled in Pakistan.

 Related: Remembering the SsangYong Stavic